HanaSoph/departures-board/README.md

 - Loading state:

   - On mounted: to improve this in a future iteration it could be made more attractive e.g. blank rows with pulse animation or a blurred out table.
   - If live data is being used to update the data, we could use WebSockets for real time updates.
-Would be good to isolate the loading state to the new flight, or for the updated flight only.
+It would be good to isolate the loading state to the new flight, or for the updated flight only.

 - Order and sort:

-  - Coule be enhanced in a future itteration to add sorting to the table columns.
+  - Add sorting to the table columns.

 - Status Updates: